pesto-students/praktika--frontend-p4-team-chirag-2/README.md

 - Password: 11111111

 <br/>

 # Installation

 - Fork or directly clone this repository to your local machine

 - Use the `npm install` command to install dependencies

-- Once the dependencies are finished installing, use the `npm run dev` command inside the root directory to open the app in your local browser of choice
+- Once the dependencies are finished installing, use the `npm run start` command inside the root directory to open the app in your local browser of choice

 <br/>

 # Technology Stack

 - [ReactJS](https://reactjs.org/)

 - [Axios](https://axios-http.com/docs/intro)

 <br/>

 # Authors

 - [Parth joshi](https://github.com/ParthJedi)
 - [Antony Mathews](https://github.com/ParthJedi)